o0Mardev/android_device_oppo_OP4B9B/README.md

-Unofficial TWRP for Oppo A91 running Android 11
+Unofficial TWRP for Oppo A91 (CPH2021) running Android 11.\
+This recovery should work also on the Oppo F15 (CPH2001) as it's a rebranded A91.

 ### Specifications
 https://m.gsmarena.com/oppo_a91-10000.php